chantastic/sites/chan.dev/src/content/posts/change-supermotion.md

   }
 </style>

+Vim is hard to learn.
-People suck at teaching Vim.
+Additionally so because people suck at teaching Vim.

-Why?
-Because it's good software.
-Good software is composable.
-And composability isn't naturally apparent virtue.
+So if you've wanted to learn, but haven't yet, it's not really *your* fault 😁.

-So we'll learn a little differently.
+I propose we learn a little differently.
-Instead of working our way up from basics,
-we'll treat each operation atomically and exhaustively.

-This guide throws you right into the deep end, with the exact commands you'll run for any given *change*.
+Instead of starting at the beginning (with the basics),
+Let's start at the end — with Vim's most powerful macros.

+I figure…
-Worst case, you learn nothing.
+🥉 *Worst case*: you learn nothing.
-Second-worst case, you learn one of Vim's best capabilities (and nothing else).
+🥈 *Second-worst case*: you learn one of Vim's best capabilities (and nothing else).
-Best case, you master these individual commands and experience the strong undercurrent of composability in each lesson.
+🥇 *Best case*: you master a few commands and get hyped for more more.

-Obviously I think you and I can get to that bast case scenario or I wouldn't have written this.
+Obviously I think you and I can get to that bast case scenario or I wouldn't have written this guide.

 Wanna learn some Vim?